ccconnected/PT_Labs/README.md

 4. a) For VLAN 10 and 20: configure D-SW1 as the root bridge, and C-RT1 as the active router in the group,
    b) For VLAN 30: configure D-SW2 as the root bridge, and C-RT2 as the active router in the group.

-For in-between details not mentioned here or shown in the .pkt, choose for yourself.
-Additionally use this topology to practice other networking concepts: HSRP interface tracking, use of ACLs, NATting, spanning-tree protocol standard and priority change, PAgP EtherChannel, port security, etc.

 Read more about HSRP on [Cisco.com](https://www.cisco.com/c/en/us/support/docs/ip/hot-standby-router-protocol-hsrp/13780-6.html).

 **Direct Download:**